ahmed-naeem99/rq-muslimfest/README.md

 ## What is MAC Reality Quest? 🌠

 Reality Quest is the Muslim Association of Canada (MAC)'s annual alternate reality game (ARG), showcased at the MAC Convention in Toronto, Canada.
 In other words, it is a convnetion-wide puzzle game and scavenger hunt with a particular focus on Islamic education.
+Feel free to visit the website at https://realityquest.vercel.app/!

 ## Rules/How to Play the Game